JUMP TO:

 The Basics:

 So, let’s start with the basics here, mostly the daily usage bits, before we dive into the sports pieces (and separate sections for navigation).
 To begin, the watch has three physical buttons (one of which is the Digital Crown/Dial).
 That’s notable, as it now includes a so-called ‘Action Button’ on the left side (that’s the same naming that Apple uses for their added left-side button).
 This button is customizable, albeit as I’ll cover later, you have to do it on a per-sports profile basis.
-Long-term, that’s great, but short-term it’s pretty cumbersome.
+Long-term, that’s great, but short-term, it’s pretty cumbersome.

 In any event, for the COROS NOMAD, the screen is brighter and more contrasty than previous COROS MIP displays.
 Here it is side-by-side with the COROS APEX 2 Pro display:

-Meanwhile, on the back we’ve got the same optical heart rate sensor as seen in other COROS watches released over the last year or so.
-As I’ll show you in the accuracy section, it’s mostly fine, but not industry leading.
+Meanwhile, on the back, we’ve got the same optical heart rate sensor as seen in other COROS watches released over the last year or so.
+As I’ll show you in the accuracy section, it’s mostly fine, but not industry-leading.

 So, flipping things back over, you’ve got the watch face.
-Here’s the stock/default watch face, which you can alternate the data along the bottom by pressing the lower right button:
+Here’s the stock/default watch face, on which you can alternate the data along the bottom by pressing the lower right button:

 Of course, COROS also has a boatload more watch faces you can install via their app, all of which are free.
 You can further create your own via photos/pictures.
 COROS definitely beats many of their competitors in the watch face variety department, and it’s nice to see them constantly adding watch faces.

 Next up, from there you’ll swipe down into the widgets.
 These widgets are customizable, and show snippets from a more detailed tappable/clickable widget.
-So you can see for example my daily activity on this one, and then I can tap into it to see more details about the day/week:
+So you can see, for example, my daily activity on this one, and then I can tap into it to see more details about the day/week:

-Same goes for other widgets as well:
+The same goes for other widgets as well:

 When it comes to areas like sleep, I’ve had no issues with the accuracy of the sleep data in terms of the times I went to sleep and woke up matching reality.